 Now in 2025 the committee of the Old Wolves Network are moving the development of the initiative forward to bring more structure and visibility to the "Old Wolves Network" to make it easier for former members to join so that they can be more easily contacted for re-unions and other initiatives that the committee deem appropriate.
 This webpage is the start of this innovation designed by the creator of the UL Wolves Platform, Keith O'Neil formerly of the Computer Society & OPC (2008).

-The next big event/Re-Union will be the Official Opening of the brand new €34 Million euro Student Centre in late 2025 coupled with a 50 year celebration of the Students Union on campus.
+The next big event/Re-Union will be the Official Opening of the brand new €34 Million euro Student Centre on October 10th 2025 coupled with a 50 year celebration of the Students Union on campus, on November 15th 2025.
 If you would like to be informed of these exciting events and future events, please join the Old Wolves Network.

 Paul Lee